 Summer is just around the corner and is by far the busiest time of year to move.

-In fact, 36 million people moved in the United States just last year!
+In fact, more than 30 million people moved in the United States just last year!
 If each person that moved donated one can (or 1lb) of food, then we could feed more than 30 million people!

 Additionally, moving creates more waste than most of us realize.
 Did you know, on average, 900 million cardboard boxes, 345,000 tons of food, and 353 million gallons of fuel are wasted each year from moves?

 Since we began in 2009, our network of movers has helped move thousands of people every year, so we have a pretty good idea of how to make moving less stressful and more efficient.

 Check out some of these top moving tips and tricks to make your move easier, cost-effective, and more sustainable.